shaunfg/im-feeling-ponche.io/README.md

 # 💥💥 I'm Feeling Ponche
-Cuban music ponches display website with YouTube integration.
+Cuban music Ponches (hit on the 8), displayed on a simple website with YouTube integration.
 Goal of this website is to share and continue the discussion on Cuban Music and Dance

 ## 🌟 Features